twpayne/chezmoi/assets/chezmoi.io/docs/reference/target-types.md

 ### Modify file

 Files with the `modify_` prefix are treated as scripts that modify an existing file.

+If the file contains a line with the text `chezmoi:modify-template` then that line is removed and the rest of the script is executed template with the existing file's contents passed as a string in `.chezmoi.stdin`.
+The result of executing the template are the new contents of the file.

-The contents of the existing file (which maybe empty if the existing file does not exist or is empty) are passed to the script's standard input, and the new contents are read from the script's standard output.
+Otherwise, the contents of the existing file (which maybe empty if the existing file does not exist or is empty) are passed to the script's standard input, and the new contents are read from the script's standard output.

 ### Remove entry